MikeWoodward/English-Football-Forecasting/Code/DataCleansing/README.md

 This data set is a very difficult one to cleanse automatically.
 There are several oddities, for example:
-* How to cope with "phoenix clubs".
+ - How to cope with "phoenix clubs".
 These are clubs that went bankrupt and then were revived.
-The rules are the team has to have a different name.
+The rules are the team has to have a different name when it's "reborn".
 In practice, teams that have gone bankrupt and then were revived take on a new name and a few years later petition for the old name back.
+	 - I considered phoenix clubs to be a continuation of the old club.
-* How to cope with Wimbledon.
+- How to cope with Wimbledon.
 Wimbledon moved to to Milton Keynes in 2004 and changed their name to "Milton Keynes Dons".
 Fans in Wimbledon formed a new local team called "AFC Wimbledon".
 Both "Milton Keynes Dons" and "AFC Wimbledon" have played in the same league and played each other.
+  - I considered pre-2004 Wimbledon, MK Dons, and AFC Wimbledon to be separate teams.
-* Nicknames, abbreviations, and truncations.
+- Nicknames, abbreviations, and truncations.
 Manchester United is sometimes known as MUFC, Man United, Man Utd, and various variants.
+  -  I normalized the names using a name normalization table I created by hand.
-* The league names have changed over the years.
+- The league names have changed over the years, but the tiering hasn't.
+  -  I've used the tiering with the modern league names.
+This does yield some historical inconsistencies (there was no Premier League in 1890 for example), but it does keep the data set consistent.
+- Some games were canceled but a score awarded and some games were played but the score didn't count.
+These kinds of fun and games happened around COVID.
+In a few odd cases teams refused to play, so the match was awarded against them without being played.
+In a few other cases, the match was played but the results canceled (e.g. [Dover Athletic](https://en.wikipedia.org/wiki/Dover_Athletic_F.C.)).
+  - Where the game was not played but a score awarded, I ignored the match.
+  - Where the game was played but the result later canceled, I included the match.
+- Attendance figures are patchy.
+Some data sources are missing attendance figures for both historic and more modern matches.
+I filled in the gaps manually from a variety of sources, including individual club records.
+In only one case (an 1890 match) did I need to use an average figure.